 Additionally, although the authors confirm the structural impact of water temperature on mussel species distribution, the absence of this variable from the study is regrettable, especially given that no justification for its exclusion is provided.

-At the scale of thousands of kilometers, temperature affects species distribution, about a more local scale (we have a maximum distance between sites of 100 km) no one has checked.
+It is known that temperature affects species distribution at the scale of thousands of kilometers but no one has checked whether this is so at a more local scale, like in our study (the maximum distance between the sites was 100 km).
 Unfortunately, we have not monitored temperature in the study sites and have nowhere to get it from.

 While the paper is generally well-written, it contains numerous imprecisions and stylistic issues, particularly in the introduction and discussion sections, which hinder a clear understanding of the proposal (see specific comments below).
 For example, the introduction is somewhat confusing and should be revised to improve clarity and conciseness.
 Specifically, the first few paragraphs discussing jSDM in the context of cryptic species could be simplified, as this is not the central focus of your work.

-We have rewritten the introduction and discussion following your suggestions and those of other reviewers.
+We have rewritten the Introduction and Discussion following your suggestions and those of other reviewers.

 Section-specific comments and suggestions